 : Open to the public, Planes of Fame Air Museum (Chino, CA) presents its monthly Living History Flying Day on March 7, 2020, featuring the Lockheed P-38 Lightning.

-A speaker panel of distinguished aviation experts and historians is featured, followed by a question & answer period and flight demonstration when possible.
+.
+This will be followed by a question & answer period and flight demonstration when possible.
 The Lockheed P-38 Lightning will be on display and perform a flight demonstration (subject to change).
 At 12:00 noon, the Raffle Flight will occur.
 Become a member to enter the Raffle.
 All members are eligible to enter the Raffle, but you must be present to win.

 Click on image to see the Lockheed P-38 Lightning in action:

 WHEN: Saturday, March 7, 2020, 10am–12 noon: Speaker program & flight demonstration.
 Museum doors open at 9:00am.

 WHERE: Planes of Fame Air Museum, 14998 Cal Aero Drive, Chino, CA 91710-9085

 The Museum is open to the Public, General Admission is $15; for children 11 yrs and under, admission is $6; ages 4 and under are FREE! (excludes special events).
 FREE Living History Flying Day Admission for Planes of Fame Members!
 Click here to become a Member!

 Click here to get a coupon for $2.00 off one adult admission for this event! (when available)